Zasmaa/Project-6-myreads-A-book-Tracking-app/README.md

 This repository is the starter code for _all_ Udacity students.
 Therefore, we most likely will not accept pull requests.

 For details, check out [CONTRIBUTING.md](CONTRIBUTING.md).

+##Acknowledgment
+In this project, many websites were a reference.
+The reference website is the bootstrap website, w3schools.com, and MDN web doc.
+Amongst other additional resources, utilize were Technical Walk-throughs & Webinars and youtube